DavidAce/DMRG/README.md

         make
 ```

-The CMakeLists.txt script lets CMake to check for dependencies and download them automatically if needed (see *Optional Requirements* below).
+The CMakeLists.txt script lets CMake check for dependencies and download them automatically if needed (see *Optional Requirements* below).
 If the dependencies are found, the project is built and an executable is generated.

 To run the executable, launch `.\run.sh`, containing